Job Flow Index

 Temp & Contract

-The number of temp & contract jobs created decreased by 8% in October.
-There was a 5% increase in the number of temp & contract placements made in October.
+The number of temp & contract jobs created increased by 24% in March and is the highest month recorded since 2021!
+There was also a 27% increase in the number of temp & contract placements made.

 Placements by sector